panpiper/Qjax/README.md

 ```
 ######Enqueuing requests
 Each request will be dispatched in a First-In-First-Out sequence.
 In other words, requests will be
-served consecutively, each waiting for the previous request to complete before itself being dispatched.
+served consecutively, each waiting for the previous request to complete.
  ```javascript
 var thread=Qjax.createThread('myNewThread');
 thread.enqueue({